LydiaCShaw/daily_study/_posts/2021-07-16-cssoliosis.md

 ## Two types of scoliosis
 First type: This type was characterized by anteposition of the right collarbone (clavicle) and marked asymmetry of the left half of the chest, as well as anteposition of the left costal arch.
 There was a rib hump at the back on the same side of the chest that had a clavicle deformation.
 Second type: in the case of anteposition of the left clavicle, all the features of the first type of deformity of the chest were mirrored on the opposite side.
-According the dataset of doctor *Valentyn* ,almost all the patients examined had shortening of the left leg and accordingly, right-sided (type 1) scoliosis.
+Generally speaking, right-sided scoliosis is usually more frequently observed among right-handed persons and left-sided scoliosis  among left-handed persons.According the dataset of doctor *Valentyn* ,almost all the patients examined had shortening of the left leg and accordingly, right-sided (type 1) scoliosis.
 Shortening of the right leg and accordingly, left-sided scoliosis were present only in rare cases.
 ## Symptom

 ### Shortening of the lower limb